Nationals vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .238 with a double, a home run, two walks and three RBI.
+- Pasquantino will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .273 with a double, a home run, two walks and three RBI.

 Pasquantino Recent Games